You can make a difference – get involved and have your say

 In addition to their course of study, the CCF aims to create well-rounded young people who are motivated and ready for the world of work and the requirements of all types of employers.

-The College recognises and rewards students for their achievements and endeavour by providing a range of financial awards bursaries and scholarships.
+The College recognises and rewards students for their achievements and endeavor by providing a range of financial awards bursaries and scholarships.
 Students that accept awards play an important role in promoting the College this includes:

 - Talking to prospective students at interview sessions, taster days and visiting local schools